Fragrant Lamb Kabsa (Restaurant Style)

 - Then, pour over the meat broth that you strained, making sure that you use exactly 4.5 cups (for 3 cups of rice).
 If you don't have enough broth, just top it up with water.
 If you have too much broth, save it for a future use.

-- Place the pot onto high heat for 5 minutes until liquid is bubbling.
+- Add all of the rice to the pot.
+Place the pot onto high heat for 5 minutes until liquid is bubbling.

 - Place a paper towel over the pot, then cover it with a tight-fitting lid and simmer on low heat for 25 minutes.